doctorfree/RoonCommandLine/markdown/play_playlist.1.md

 : Provide a playlist exclusion string, in quotes if it contains spaces.
 No Roon library playlist names including the provided playlist exclusion string will be played

 # EXAMPLES
-**play_playlist Mood**
+**play_playlist -s Mood**
 : Will play the Roon library playlist whose name contains the string "Mood".
 If more than one playlist name matches, the first returned will be played.
+Order of tracks will be shuffled.

-**play_playlist Best Gold**
+**play_playlist -z "WiiM Amp Roon Ready" Best Gold**
 : Will play the Roon library playlist whose name contains the string "Best" but not "Gold".
 If more than one playlist name matches, the first returned will be played.
+Playback will occur in the Roon zone named "WiiM Amp Roon Ready" and any grouped zones.

 # AUTHORS
 Written by Ronald Record github@ronrecord.com